radio-astro-tools/spectral-cube/docs/index.rst

 Extracting a spectral slab
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Given a spectral cube, it is easy to extract a sub-cube covering only a range of the original range in the spectral axis.
+Given a spectral cube, it is easy to extract a sub-cube covering only a subset of the original range in the spectral axis.
 To do this, you can use the :meth:`~spectral_cube.spectral_cube.SpectralCube.spectral_slab` method.
 This method takes lower and upper bounds for the spectral axis, as well as an